-Cambridge Cheese Company owner Jacky Sutton-Adam will explain to the MP how she is encouraging shoppers to bring along their own boxes, jars and bags.
+Cambridge Cheese Company owner Jacky Sutton-Adam explained to the MP how she is encouraging shoppers to bring along their own boxes, jars and bags.
 She started the bring your own jar scheme in August last year and now has seventy customers who regularly bring their own.

-Later in the day, Mr Zeichner and Ms Sutton-Adam will take part in a summit organised by the Parliament Petitions Committee which will be attended by local businesses, a circular economy consultant, Cambridge Carbon Footprint and Cambridge Sustainable Food.
+Later in the day, Mr Zeichner and Ms Sutton-Adam took part in a summit organised by the Parliament Petitions Committee which will be attended by local businesses, a circular economy consultant, Cambridge Carbon Footprint and Cambridge Sustainable Food.